hindu-comm/mail_stream_advaita-l/2017/12/Marriage_the_world_a/196__Praveen_R._Bhat.md

 Also, does Advaita agree with Yogic doctrines regarding the spiritual and
 > physical effects of becoming an Urdhvareta?
 >
-​Advaita doesn't disagree with it.
-In orthodox tradition, khechari is recommended and even practiced for becoming Urdhvaretas.​ So in a way, it is agreed to.
+Advaita doesn't disagree with it.
+In orthodox tradition, khechari is recommended and even practiced for becoming Urdhvaretas.
+So in a way, it is agreed to.
 There is also an intertwined following of shrIvidyA along with orthodox tradition as can be seen from Bhagavatpadacharya's saundaryalaharI too, which also ties in the benefits well.
 Moreover, the